Air India Express plane crashes in Kerala, killing several | DW | 07.08.2020

 Local media showed dozens of ambulances on the scene.

-Indian Home Minister Amit Shah tweeted that he was "distressed" to hear of the accident.
+Indian Prime Minister Narendra Modi tweeted that he was "pained" by to learn of the accident.

 Kerala has been hit by heavy rainfall in recent days.